7mind/mudyla/README.md

 Run the same action multiple times with different configurations using per-action axis values and arguments.

+> **Note**: On Windows, context IDs use ASCII symbols (A-Z, 1-8) instead of emojis to avoid encoding issues.
+On Linux/macOS, colorful emojis are used for better visual distinction.

 **Multiple contexts for the same action:**

 ```bash